-- 1. Take into accounts that some students are physically challenged or slow learners and others are gifted. - 2.
-Do not use harsh, threatening language or actions that instil fear in both females and males. - 3.3.
-Discuss how GESI issues related to the teaching and learning activities of the lesson would be addressed.

-- 1. Make sure mix ability groups are formed and females and males are equally represented. - 2.
+- 2. Do not use harsh, threatening language or actions that instil fear in both females and males. - 3.3.
+Discuss how GESI issues related to the teaching and learning activities of the lesson would be addressed. - E g.
+1. Make sure mix ability groups are formed and females and males are equally represented. - 2.
 Assign leadership roles to females. - 3.4.
 Identify where, and which, 21st century skills that can be developed or applied in the lesson and how they can help student teachers to support basic school leaners to develop these skills through STS activities. - E.g. (1) The use of power point/excel to do presentations.
 Use Microsoft word to do assignments as well as teaching and learning resources. - 2.
-Development of problem-solving skills and critical thinking through the use of probing and leading questions.

-3.5.
-Ask tutors to read the assessment activities in the various manuals and identify areas that require clarification.
+Development of problem-solving skills and critical thinking through the use of probing and leading questions. - 3.5.
+Read the assessment activities in the various manuals and identify areas that require clarification.

-(1) Inform tutors to ask student teachers to draw a fully labelled diagram of the human respiratory system.
+Note: (1) Inform tutors to ask student teachers to draw a fully labelled diagram of the human respiratory system.
 The student teachers should also provide one function each of the following respiratory structures: Nostril, Pharynx, Larynx, Trachea, Bronchi, Bronchioles, Alveoli and Diaphragm.

 These could be added to their subject portfolio.